stevana/hot-swapping-state-machines2/README.md

-# Zero-downtime upgrades of stateful systems
+# Towards zero-downtime upgrades of stateful systems

 *Work in progress, please don't share, but do feel free to get involved!*

+In this post I'd like to explore one possible way we might be able to achieve zero-downtime upgrades of stateful systems.

 ## Motivation